-We support the latest versions of the following browsers, set to accept all cookies:
+We support the latest operating systems, and the latest versions of the following browsers, set to accept all cookies:

 Scientific American reserves the right to delete comments and revoke commenting privileges from the site and social media pages without notice.